The PROSPECT Reactor Antineutrino Experiment: Introduction

 The Precision Reactor Oscillation and Spectrum Experiment, PROSPECT~\cite{Ashenfelter:2015uxt}, is designed to comprehensively address this situation by making a search for \nuebar{} oscillations at short baselines from a compact reactor core while concurrently making the world's most precise \nuebar{} energy spectrum measurement from a highly-enriched uranium (HEU) research reactor.
-In particular, a first-ever precision measurement of the $^{235}$U spectrum would highly constrain predictions for a static single fissile isotope system, as compared to commercial power reactors that have evolving fuel mixtures of multiple fissile isotopes.
-Simultaneously measuring the relative \nuebar{} flux and spectrum at multiple distances from the core within the same detector provides a method independent of any reactor model prediction for PROSPECT to probe for oscillations into additional neutrino states in the parameter space favored by reactor and radioactive source experiments.
+In particular, a first-ever precision measurement of the $^{235}$U spectrum would highly constrain predictions for a static single fissile isotope system ($> 99$\% $^{235}$U) as compared to commercial power reactors that have evolving fuel mixtures of multiple fissile isotopes ($^{235}$U fission fraction typically changes from $\approx 73$\% to $\approx 45$\% during a reactor cycle).
+Simultaneously measuring the relative \nuebar{} flux and spectrum at multiple distances from the core within the same detector provides a method independent of any reactor model prediction for PROSPECT to probe for oscillations into additional neutrino states in the parameter space favored by reactor and radioactive source experiments~\cite{Kopp:2013vaa}.

 In addition to directly addressing the sterile neutrino interpretation of the reactor anomaly~\cite{Ashenfelter:2018osc}, PROSPECT can also provide new experimental data to test for deficiencies in reactor \nuebar{} flux predictions.
 By making a high-resolution energy spectrum measurement, PROSPECT will determine if the observed spectral deviations in Daya Bay and other $\theta_{13}$ experiments at commercial nuclear power plants persist in a HEU fueled research reactor and provide a precision benchmark spectrum to test and constrain the modeling of reactor \nuebar{} production.
 A better understanding of the reactor \nuebar{} spectrum will aid precision medium-baseline reactor experiments such as JUNO \cite{Capozzi:2015bpa} and improve reactor monitoring capabilities for nonproliferation and safeguards.